Find Affordable College Courses

 $7,406 Average Tuition & Fees

-With a ranking of #10, Stark State College did quite well on this year’s best value schools for liberal arts / sciences and humanities students.
-Located in the suburb of North Canton, Stark State College is a public school with a large student population.
+Stark State College came in at #10 in this year’s edition of the Best Value Liberal Arts & Humanities Schools in the Great Lakes Region ranking.
+Located in the large suburb of North Canton, Stark State College is a public college with a large student population.

 Out-of-state tuition fees for undergraduate students at Stark State College are $7,406 per year.
 The average amount in student loans that liberal arts / sciences and humanities majors at Stark State College take out is $16,375.